The Wild Thornberrys Movie: Box office

-The film opened in the U.S. box office on December 20, 2002, and finished at #6 for the weekend, with only $6 million for 3,012 theaters, for an average of only $1,997 per venue.
-The film ended up with a modest $40 million domestically, partly because the film came out on the same week as The Lord of the Rings: The Two Towers.
-But, in light of generally favorable reviews, it managed to out-gross its holiday animated feature behind Treasure Planet, which only grossed about $38 million domestically.
+The film opened in the U.S. box office on December 20, 2002, and finished at #6 for the weekend, with $6 million for 3,012 theaters, for an average of $1,997 per venue.
+The film ended up with a modest $40 million domestically, partly because the film released two days after The Lord of the Rings: The Two Towers.
+But, in light of generally favorable reviews, it managed to out-gross its holiday animated feature behind Treasure Planet, which grossed about $38 million domestically.

-It is one of only fourteen feature films to be released in over 3,000 theaters, and still improve on its box office performance in its second weekend, increasing 22.5% from $6 million to $7.4 million.
+It is one of a limited number of feature films to be released in over 3,000 theaters, and still improve on its box office performance in its second weekend, increasing 22.5% from $6 million to $7.4 million.